 Keyboard can detach a little too easily.

-A high-quality case made by 1 of the best case companies out there.
+A high-quality case made by one of the best case companies out there.
 The removable spine allows use with magnetic covers like Apple Smart Folio.
 Has a loop for Apple Pencil.

 Not as slim as other cases.
 No cover.